Stability, uniqueness and existence of solutions to McKean-Vlasov SDEs: a multidimensional Yamada-Watanabe approach: Introduction

-Originally motivated by Boltzmann's equation in kinetic gas theory, McKean-Vlasov equations were first studied by Kac~\cite {Kac}, McKean~\cite{McKean} and Vlasov~\cite{Vlasov} and used to describe the stochastic dynamics of large interacting particle systems.
-In particular, Vlasov analysed the propagation of chaos of charged particles with long-range interaction in a plasma, where the interaction of particles can be modelled by means of a system of SDEs ($N$-particle system).
-It turns out that the convergence of an $N$-particle system as $N$ tends to infinity, which is referred to as propagation of chaos, can be described by an equation of the form~\eqref{eq:MFSDE}.
+Originally motivated by Boltzmann's equation in kinetic gas theory, McKean-Vlasov equations were first studied by Kac~\cite{Kac56}, McKean~\cite{McK66} and Vlasov~\cite{Vlas68} and utilised to describe the stochastic dynamics of large interacting particle systems.
+In particular, Vlasov analysed the propagation of chaos of charged particles with long-range interaction in a plasma, where the interaction of particles is modelled by means of a system of SDEs.
+It turns out that the convergence of such an $N$-particle system, as the positive integer $N$ tends to infinity, which is referred to as propagation of chaos, can be described by an equation of the form~\eqref{eq:MFSDE}.

-Since the seminal papers~\cite{Kac},~\cite{McKean} and~\cite{Vlasov}, mean-field SDEs have attracted much interest and sparked off new groundbreaking developments in both theory and applications in a variety of other research areas.
-For example, Lasry and Lions~\cite {Lions} employ mean-field techniques to study mean-field games in economic applications.
+Since the seminal papers~\cite{Kac56},~\cite{McK66} and~\cite{Vlas68}, mean-field SDEs attracted much interest and sparked off new ground-breaking developments in both theory and applications in a variety of other research areas.
+For example, Lasry and Lions~\cite{LasLio07} employ mean-field techniques to study mean-field games in economic applications.
 There, the interaction of strategies of \quoteleft rational' players in an $N$-player differential game is described by a system of SDEs.
 Then, in the limiting case $N\rightarrow \infty $, the authors derive a system of partial differential equations that consists of a Hamilton-Jacobi and a Kolmogorov equation, which they use to examine the behaviour of agents in a vast network.

-As for other works in this direction, but based on different methods, which rely on a probabilistic analysis, we refer to~\cite{Carmona1},~\cite{Carmona2},~\cite{Carmona3},~\cite{Carmona4} and~\cite{Carda}.
-Recent applications of mean-field methods include e.g.~the modelling of systemic risk in financial networks, see~\cite{Fouque1},~\cite{Fouque2},~\cite{Fouque3},~\cite{Fouque4},~\cite{Garnier},~\cite{Hambly19} and~\cite{Kluppelberg}.
-Further, extensions of~\eqref{eq:MFSDE} to the setting of mean-field SDEs driven by L\'{e}vy processes or backward mean-field SDEs were studied in~\cite{Buckdahn1},~\cite{Buckdahn2},~\cite{Buckdahn3} and~\cite{Jour}.
-More recently, a robust solution theory of mean-field SDEs from the perspective of rough path theory was developed in~\cite{Catellier}.
+As for other works in this direction, but based on different methods, which rely on a probabilistic analysis, we refer to~\cite{CarDel13},~\cite{CarDel14},~\cite{CarDel18-1},~\cite{CarDel18-2} and~\cite{CarDelLac13}.
+Recent applications of mean-field methods include e.g.~the modelling of systemic risk in financial networks, see~\cite{CarFouMouSun18},~\cite{CarFouSun15},~\cite{FouIch13},~\cite{FouSun13},~\cite{GarPapYan13},~\cite{HamSoj19} and~\cite{KleKluRei15}.
+Further, extensions of~\eqref{eq:MFSDE} to the setting of mean-field SDEs driven by L\'{e}vy processes or backward mean-field SDEs were studied in~\cite{BucDjeLiPen09},~\cite{BucLiPen09},~\cite{BucLiPenRai17} and~\cite{JouMelWoy08}.
+More recently, a robust solution theory of mean-field SDEs from the perspective of rough path theory was developed in~\cite{BaiCatDel20}.